Mbbelizaire/Data-Analyst-Intern-Project/README.md

 # Data-Analyst-Intern-Project
-Projects from Data Analyst Internship
+This repository is dedicated to files created from Matthew Belizaire's Data Analyst Internship during the summer of 2020.